 - 12. Whilst all members of the management team will clearly have roles to play in the delivery of the hospitality offering for the KC it is important that I highlight in particular the roles - 13.
 Control of and Control of have between them in excess of 30 years' experience in running high profile events involving alcohol sales.
 Control has worked with Colicci for over 10 years and was involved in delivering the 2022 QPJ event.
 She oversees all compliance for the business. - 14.
-The second second - 15.
+Determined joined the company in 2021 having worked for an events company specialising in operating bars.
+He has over 20 years' experience in bar work and has delivered bars at events such as Royal Ascot, Hampton Court Flower Show, Chelsea Flower Show, BBC Proms, Knebworth, Boardmasters and many more. - 15.
 (AMP) which I deal with in greater detail below.